Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 Initial Care Post-Dyeing

 - Inspect the Dress: Carefully examine your sequined dress after the dyeing process.
-Check for any color inconsistencies or areas where sequins may have come loose or been damaged.
+Check for color inconsistencies or areas where sequins may have come loose or been damaged.

 Cleaning Instructions